Deltares/dfm_tools/README.md

 	- https://github.com/moflaher/ttide_py
 - dimn_time is now actually variable name which does not work if time dimname is not the same as time varname
 - make merc keyword always optional by testing for minmax all vertsx between -181 and 361 and minmax all vertsy (lat) between -91 and 91 (+range for overlap for e.g. gtsm model)
+- optimize get_ncmodeldata for layerdepths/bedlevel/waterlevel (second intersect function):
+	- optimize with distance from line: get maximum cell area (and infer width) from lineblockbbound selection, then decide on distance from line for selection of cells for crossect calculation
-- optimize get_ncmodeldata for layerdepths/bedlevel/waterlevel (second intersect function), only retrieve necessary information for crossection
+	- only retrieve necessary information for crossection
 - add inpolygon/inboundbox selection of data:
 	- optimize_dist keyword now draws inpolygon around line
 	- to optimize intersect function when retrieving bed level and water level (do that with len(firstlinepart) optional keyword)